Sunday, July 9, 2017

 Standing in front of the Mural of Moon Pies and RC Colas

-We came outside to watch the parade, and after the parade, we started home.
+We came outside to watch the parade, and afterward, we started home.

 Moon Pie Girl in the parade